Chicago Vocational High School: History

 This change from general vocational education to specific wartime training had been something anticipated as a possible future of the school shortly before it had opened.
-Later, additional training for teachers and other civilians in national defense jobs were added.
+Later, additional training for teachers and other civilians in national defense jobs was added.
 These defense related training courses permitted the Defense Priority Board to free up funds for purchasing more equipment for workshops, and to build a US$500,000 addition to the building.
 Construction also included a still–extant airplane hangar.
 During this time, non–vocational courses were moved to Calumet High School.
 By 1942, classes were being taught 24 hours a day to accommodate work and training schedules.